 - subcontractors including event organisers, payment and other financial service providers

 - advertisers and advertising networks that may require the data to select and serve relevant adverts to you and others.
 We do not disclose information about identifiable individuals to our advertisers, but we will provide them with aggregate information about our users;

 - analytics and search engine providers that assist us in the improvement and optimisation of our site;

 - credit reference agencies, our insurance broker, compliance partners and other sub-contractors for the purpose of assessing your suitability for a role where this is a condition of us entering into a contract with you or our client;

-- our CRM whose database is stored on a secure server behind a firewall at a UK data centre.
-These servers are only accessible by the CRM tech team.
+- our CRM whose database is stored on a secure server in Dublin, Ireland and run by AWS.
+This server is only accessible by the CRM tech team.